Innovative-CST/BlockWebBuilder/README.md

 GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with AndroidIDE.
+You should have received a copy of the GNU General Public License along with BlockWeb Builder.
 If not, see <https://www.gnu.org/licenses/>.
 ```

 ## 🔥 Start building beautiful websites with BlockWeb Builder! 🔥